screwdriver-cd/models/README.md

 #### Get
 Get a user based on id.
 Can pass the generatedId for the user, or the username, and the id will be determined automatically.
+Can also pass a Screwdriver access token, and will get the user associated with that token.
 ```js
 factory.get(id).then(model => {
     // do stuff with user model